Sweet, Heart

 -

 With the actors I focused on physical presence over performance.
 Dialogue grew from a combination of the script and improvisation, allowing the actors to follow their own instincts.
-Working with relatively inexperienced performers gave us the freedom to explore the filmmaking process together, without feeling bound by predefined industry expectations.
+Working with emerging performers gave us the freedom to explore the filmmaking process together, without feeling bound by predefined industry expectations.

 CREDITS